CGJennings/se3docs/docs/um-deck-adding-content.md

 To *change the box size* click the box, then drag one of the corners.

+> If no resize corners or rotation handles are shown when you select an applicable object, choose **View/Object Handles** from the menu to turn them back on.

 ### Adding a custom tile (image)

 To *add a custom tile*, drag and drop the **Custom Tile** from the **Tools** list onto the page.